Albertini14/Obsidian-Hax/Teams/Red Team/Evasion/Signature Evasion.md

 ThreatCheck is a fork of DefenderCheck and is arguably the most widely used/reliable of the three.
 To identify possible signatures, ThreatCheck leverages several anti-virus engines against split compiled binaries and reports where it believes bad bytes are present.
-For our uses we only need to supply a file and optionally an engine, (Although we should use AMSITrigger when dealing with AMSI).
+For our uses we only need to supply a file and optionally an engine, (Although we should use AMSITrigger when dealing with [[Runtime Detection Evasion#AMSI|AMSI]]).
 ```powershell
 ThreatCheck.exe -f virus.exe -e Defender
 ```